drewlakee/dizzy-brawl-meta-server/README.md

 ### POST `/characters/armors/get/all`

-Get all armors for concrete characters of user on user's account.
+Gets all armors for user's specified characters.

 **JSON Body Query**